bszlacht/ERL-Pac-Man/README.md

 We want to implement few reinforcement learning models and use them as agents in order to combine them in a single model.
 The problem to solve will be a popular game Pac-Man.
-We chose it because it is simple to visualize and the rules of the game are clear.
+We chose it because it is simple to visualize and the rules of the game are clear and simple.

 ## Plan: